HimanshuBansal81/Car-Sales-Management/README.md

 # Car-Sales-Management
 ##Introduction

-It is a Data File Handling project I made in High School.
+It is a Data File Handling project.
 It is written in C++.
 The Car Sales Management System tracks entries and gives the users some management functionalities using data file handling in C++.

 ##Working